 Protection During Flight

-When bobbing their heads up and down, they will blink with their nictitating membrane.
-This enables them to control the motion blur and prevent dizziness.
+When bobbing their heads up and down, they’ll blink with their nictitating membrane.
+This enables them to control any motion blur and prevent dizziness.

 Do Parrots Close Their Eyes?